arashnrim/Sandbox/README.md

 - [Learning log](#learning-log)

 ## Introduction
 Welcome to pyscraper!
-This is meant to be an experimental and learning project for me.
+This is meant to be an experimental and learning project for me, and part of the [Sandbox](https://github.com/arashnrim/sandbox).
+The main reason why this is separated is due to the DevProjects assignment requirements.

 This project was created specially for a practice assignment at [DevProjects](https://www.codementor.io/projects/web-scraper-to-get-news-article-content-atx32d46qe).
 This project took approximately two hours to make.

 Here are my main takeaways from this project:
 - **Web scraping** — through this project, I learnt how to use the [Requests](https://requests.readthedocs.io/en/master/) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) modules to scrape text off news articles.